varnishcache/varnish-cache/doc/sphinx/users-guide/vcl-actions.rst

 *restart*
   Restart processing of the request.
 You can restart the processing of the whole transaction.
-Changes to the `req` object are retained.
+Changes to the `req` object are retained, except for `req.backend_hint`, which gets reset to the default backend.

 *retry*
   Retry the request against the backend.
 This can be returned from